farnulfo/pst-exp/MS-PST.md

 2.2.2.7.7.1 BTPAGE
 For BBT BTree Type, if cLevel = 0 rgEntries type is BBTENTRY else if cLevel is less than 0, it's BTENTRY.
 It seems that cLevel is never less than 0.

+2.2.2.8.3.3.1 SLBLOCKs
+2.2.2.8.3.3.2 SIBLOCKs
+Documentation is wrong about dwPadding : only in UNICODE format, no dwPadding in ANSI